derek-chui/Network-Optimization/README.md

 Non Orthogonal Multiple Access is a wireless communication technique used in 5G to allow multiple users to share the same time and frequency resources, but with different power levels.

 NOMA works best when a strong (close) user is paired with a weak (far) user.
-So our goal is to makes pairs from a set of users with a max total distance when added up.
+So our goal is to makes pairs from a set of users with max total utility.

 - Specifics can be found on the slidedeck: